What to talk about with your GP if you think you might have endometriosis.

 How can I check my own risk factor?

-Accessing RATE (Raising Awareness Tool for Endometriosis) is a great place to start for those who suspect they may have endometriosis.
+RATE (Raising Awareness Tool for Endometriosis) is a great place to start for those who suspect they may have endometriosis.
 Developed by a team of experts in association with the Royal Australian and New Zealand College of Obstetricians and Gynaecologists, the tool works through questions similar to the above, about pain levels, frequency and location of pain, and other symptoms.
+While it’s designed to assist GPs, it’s accessible to all and easy to use.

 What will happen next?

-If your GP suspects endo, they will likely refer you to a gynecologist.
-Many, like our own Dr Ange Beard, are experts in diagnosing and treating endometriosis, so you will be in the best possible hands.
-Your gynecologist will likely order a laparoscopy or MRI.
-This will show severe disease but early-stage disease may not be visible, even though there can still be severe pain.
+If your GP suspects endo, they will likely refer you to a gynaecologist.
+Many, like our own Dr Ange Beard and Dr Geeta Singh are experts in diagnosing and treating endometriosis, so you will be in the best possible hands.
+Your gynaecologist can order further testing, such as an MRI.
+This will often show advanced disease but early-stage disease may not be visible, even though there can still be severe pain.
+The only way to confirm an diagnosis of endometriosis is through a laparoscopy, keyhole surgery during which a gynaecologist can examine the pelvic organs.

-To treat the pain, your gynecologist will likely suggest a hormone treatment, such as the IUD or pill, which helps by suppressing periods.
-Surgery will be offered to remove ovarian cysts, which can be the cause of fertility issues.
-Cysts can also occur in other parts of the body surrounding the ovaries, and these can also be surgically removed.
+To treat the pain, your gynaecologist might suggest a hormone treatment, such as the hormonal IUD (Mirena or Jaydess) or pill, which helps by suppressing periods.
+Surgery may be offered to remove endometrial tissue, where possible, which can be the cause of fertility issues.

-Your gynecologist may also refer you to a pelvic floor physiotherapist and a chronic pain specialist to help reduce pain, and a dietician, who will recommend a diet that helps to reduce inflammation.
+Your gynaecologist may also refer you to a pelvic floor physiotherapist and a chronic pain specialist to help reduce pain.
+Seeing a dietician can also be helpful because certain dietary choices can reduce inflammation.

 The journey to diagnosis

-No matter whether you start with the RATE tool, a GP visit or come straight to our clinic to investigate your pain and find solutions, it is imperative that you don’t suffer in silence.
-Give us a call today to book an appointment.
+It sounds unbelievable but the average time to diagnose endometriosis is around nine years for New Zealand women.
+No matter whether you start with the RATE tool, a GP visit or come direct to our clinic to find solutions, it is imperative that you don’t suffer in silence.